 Natural resources are materials people obtain from Earth that have economic value or are important for human life.
 Lumber, minerals, and even fossil fuels are three resources that serve people well.
 Resources are distributed throughout the world, though not always evenly, and some people have better access to resources than others.

 Different regions have access to different renewable or nonrenewable natural resources such as freshwater, fossil fuels, fertile soil, or timber based on their geographic location and past geologic processes.

 - Iron ore-producing areas are widely distributed in the world.
 There are about 60 countries in the world, which produce iron ore.

 - China, Brazil, Australia, India, Russia, Ukraine, USA, South Africa, Canada, Sweden, etc., are the main producers of iron ore.

-- China is the world’s largest producer of iron-ore followed by Brazil and Australia at the second and third position respectively.
+- Australia is the world’s largest producer of iron-ore followed by Brazil and China at the second and third position respectively.

 - China – Manchuria, Sinkiang, Si-kiang, Shandog Peninsula

 - Europe – Ruhr, South Whales, Krivoy Rog, Bilbao, Lorraine